NeuroTransmit

 Amy Braun, Ph.D.

 Amy Braun (she/her and they/them) grew up in Rochester, NY and now lives in San Francisco on Ramaytush Ohlone land.
 Amy earned her Ph.D. in Neurosciences from Stanford studying the way that the fetal brain puts itself together during gestation and how the environment influences its development via the placenta.
-She is currently a Lecturer with Stanford Introductory Studies and a postdoctoral researcher with Stanford OBGYN.
+She is currently a visiting faculty with Saint Mary’s College of California.
 She is passionate about maternal-fetal medicine, healthcare equity, and socially-engaged STEM education.

 Racheli Wercberger, Ph.D.